 The Jeanne Geiger Crisis Center is one of 30 local nonprofits to share in $10 million in funding from Cummings Foundation.
 Our organization will receive $33,333 over 10 years.

 The mission of the Jeanne Geiger Crisis Center is to empower individuals and engage communities to end domestic violence.
 The organization provides comprehensive services to meet the complex needs of adult and child survivors healing from the trauma of domestic abuse through advocacy, counseling and legal services.

-The Cummings $20 Million Grant Program supports Massachusetts nonprofits that are based in and primarily serve Middlesex, Essex, and Suffolk counties.
-Through this place-based initiative, Cummings Foundation aims to give back in the area where it owns commercial buildings, all of which are managed, at no cost to the Foundation, by its affiliate, Cummings Properties.
+Through the Cummings $20 Million Grant Program, Cummings Foundation gives back in the area where it owns commercial buildings, all of which are managed, at no cost to the Foundation, by its affiliate, Cummings Properties.
 Founded in 1970 by Bill Cummings, the Woburn-based commercial real estate firm leases and manages 10 million square feet of debt-free space, the majority of which exclusively benefits the Foundation.

-The complete list of 130 grant winners is available at www.CummingsFoundation.org.
+The complete list of Cummings Foundation grant winners is publicly available at www.CummingsFoundation.org.

 About the Jeanne Geiger Crisis Center